BRITAIN DECLARES WAR ON GERMANY

 Addressing a national audience by radio, Prime Minister Neville Chamberlain intoned the following words: “This morning the British ambassador in Berlin handed the German Government a final Note stating that, unless we heard from them by 11 o’clock that they were prepared at once to withdraw their troops from Poland, a state of war would exist between us.
 I have to tell you now that no such undertaking has been received, and that consequently this country is at war with Germany.”
 For Britons, these words are as memorable as President Franklin D. Roosevelt’s before a national radio audience on December 8, 1941, one day after the “Day of Infamy,” Japan’s surprise assault on the U.S. Pacific Fleet at Pearl Harbor, Hawaii.
 At midday Chamberlain spoke to Members of Parliament, saying: “This is a sad day for all of us, and to none is it sadder than for me.
 Everything that I have worked for, everything that I hoped for, everything I have believed in during my public life has crashed into ruins.”

 As part of the preparations for the ensuing war, Chamberlain recruited new members to his cabinet, the most notable being Winston Churchill.
 For months many in the English press had clamored for Churchill’s return to government—the veteran politician had been “exiled” by his Conservative political party in December 1936 and later became a vocal critic of Chamberlain’s “appeasement” approach to Nazi Germany.
 Chamberlain’s taking Churchill on board was a courageous and popular way to strengthen his party’s wartime control of government.
-The prime minister gave Churchill the cabinet post of First Lord of the Admiralty and invited him to sit on the nine-member advisory War Council.
-Within nine months a sick and war-weary Chamberlain invited Churchill to replace him, which happened on May 10, 1940, the day Germany invaded France and the Low Countries.
+The prime minister gave Churchill the cabinet post of First Lord of the Admiralty (a post Churchill had held during the First World War) and invited him to sit on the 9‑member advisory War Council.
+Within 9 months a sick and war-weary Chamberlain invited Churchill to replace him, which happened on May 10, 1940, quite incidentally the day Adolf Hitler’s legions poured over the borders of France and the Low Countries.

 Great Britain and France Declare War on Germany, September 3, 1939